 We found 9 internists who accept Aetna near Binghamton, NY.

-Dr. Akbar Khan's medical specialty is general internal medicine.
-He takes several insurance carriers, including Blue Cross/Blue Shield, Empire BlueCross BlueShield, and Fidelis.
-He graduated from Dr. B.R.
+Dr. Akbar Khan is a general internist.
+Dr. Khan studied medicine at Dr. B.R.
 Ambedkar Medical College and Bangalore University.
-Dr. Khan offers interpreting services for his patients.
-He is affiliated with Our Lady of Lourdes Memorial Hospital.
+He honors several insurance carriers, including Blue Cross/Blue Shield, Empire BlueCross BlueShield, and Fidelis.
+He offers interpreting services for his patients.
+He is professionally affiliated with Our Lady of Lourdes Memorial Hospital.

-Dr. Spencer Eisenberg specializes in general internal medicine and geriatrics (elderly care) and practices in 507 Main Street, NY and Johnson City, NY.
-Dr. Eisenberg is in-network for several insurance carriers, including Vytra, Fidelis, and Family Health Plus.
+Dr. Spencer Eisenberg practices general internal medicine and geriatrics (elderly care) in 507 Main Street, NY and Johnson City, NY.
 He graduated from New York College of Osteopathic Medicine.
+Vytra, Fidelis, and Family Health Plus are among the insurance carriers that Dr. Eisenberg honors.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Ethnicity